 Elaine: Syracuse French lesson instructor

-...it's simply a matter of discovering each person's individual learning style.
+...can learn; it's simply a matter of discovering each person's individual learning style.
 I have spent the past 24 years helping students in grades K-12 with reading, writing, math, social studies and science, as well as trained teachers across several states on these same subjects for two global education publishers.
-In my free time, I directed a group of 125 volunteer tutors for three years, who helped to raise state assessment scores for students in a school...
+In my free time, I directed a group of 125 volunteer tutors for three years, who helped to raise state assessment scores for students in...

 Education & Certification